HuanLab/ISFrag/README.md

 ## 2.2 Additional Featuretable Input

-To use a custom featuretable for `ISFrag` analysis or combine unique features from both the `XCMS` and custom featuretable, use the `add.features()` function.
-The `featuretable` parameter is not needed if users wish to only use their own custom featuretable for analyses.
+To use a custom featuretable (eg. from MS-DIAL, MZmine2, etc) for `ISFrag` analysis.
 In order for `ISFrag` to succesfully read the provided csv file, it must contain only columns in the following order: m/z, retention time, min retention time, max retention time, followed by an additional column containing the intensities of features detected in each sample.
 Note: column 3 and column 4 are the retention time of the feature edges, and all three columns containing retention time information should be in seconds.

 ``` r
 # ft_directory specifies the directory of the custom csv file.